 Another plant that is perfect for cleaning the air is the Peace Lily.
 This species flourishes best in the shade, making it ideal for indoor environments, including your office.
 They’re also low maintenance, needing to be watered only once per week.
 You should never let the soil dry out and must use only chlorine-free water but, apart from that, this is an incredibly easy plant to take care of – perfect for a busy office.
 Peace lilies also remove acetone, ammonia, benzene and other harmful substances from the air.

-today to get a free plant design and quotation.
+Contact us today to get a free plant design and quotation.